na-na-hi/renget/archive/hex8hpx9.md

 %purple% "I do not know the details, only that Natsuo asked for you directly.
 We will take you to him now." %% He wasn't lying, that much she could tell.

 The rest of the walk was taken in silence.
-As they entered deeper into the complex, Kaiko couldn't help but count the number of prisoners through the walls of their cells.
+As they entered deeper into the complex, Kamiko couldn't help but count the number of prisoners through the walls of their cells.
 Seventeen, give-or-take, a surprisingly low number given what she had grown used to during the war.
 That there was anyone here at all was a lesser evil, but she was glad that there were comparatively so few.
 Their signatures - what she could tell of them through the seals anyhow - seemed to be in decent enough health as well, it seemed as if the Leaf Village wasn't starving or torturing anyone at the moment, another good sign.

-%red% "Kimoko." %% Natsuo's tired voice cut her away from her trance, bringing her back to her own body as her eyes glanced around the dimly lit room.
+%red% "Kamiko." %% Natsuo's tired voice cut her away from her trance, bringing her back to her own body as her eyes glanced around the dimly lit room.
 It was an office of sorts, with various pieces of surveillance equipment, documentation, layers of scrolls containing the signatures of sealed jutsu and less welcoming tools.
 Towards the end a one-way mirror looked out into an even more drab room in which sat a young woman she didn't recognize.
 The steel door closed behind her with a feint metallic shriek as Natsuo nodded the Chūnin out of the room.

 %green% "Natsuo.
 You're hurt," %% her assessment of his chakra was immediate as it was thorough.
 He was tired, low on sleep and a little hungry - that much was obvious - though there wasn't really much worry in his mind as usual.
 A small bit of pain was radiating from his left, below the ribcage, nothing to be worried about but it was unlike him to take a bad fall.
 Her prying ceased there, both out of courtesy for the Jonin's privacy and to avoid interacting with the other, more sinister energy he carried beneath his own.
 She didn't know what it was - she'd never dared to ask - but she and Saiken both had their suspicions.